utdata/rwdir/docs/03-import.md

 - Add a line of text in your notebook explaining your are looking at the table.
 - Add a new code chunk and add the following.

+> The result will look different in your notebook vs this book.

 ```r
 hot100_date %>% head(10)